November 8th, 2024

 Every business today is a target for cyber criminals.
 Small and Medium-sized Enterprises (SMEs), which usually have limited resources, are more vulnerable than large companies.
-Alongside these threats, cybersecurity regulations have become stricter, making it essential for SMEs to take data protection seriously.
+Alongside these threats, cyber security regulations have become stricter, making it essential for SMEs to take data protection seriously.
 Failure to comply with these regulations can lead to severe penalties in the event of a data breach.
 Having an effective information security strategy can help tackle these issues.

 However, for an information security strategy to be truly effective, the involvement of top management is essential.
 As key decision-makers, leaders have an important role to play in setting the tone for the organization.
-According to the Accenture Cyber Resilient CEO Report, CEOs who prioritize cyber resilience are 62% more likely to actively foster a cybersecurity-first culture within their organizations.
+According to the Accenture Cyber Resilient CEO Report, CEOs who prioritize cyber resilience are 62% more likely to actively foster a cyber-security-first culture within their organizations.
 This is why top management’s active involvement is essential.

 In an SME, top management typically includes the CEO or business owners, a board of directors and respective department heads/managers.
 Their decisions can affect an SME’s success.
 Similarly, when it comes to information security, it’s the top management who must first believe in its importance.
 Their commitment can make or break the information security culture within the organization.